BerendKemper/utilintysort/README.md

 An alternative sorting algorithm (by Berend Kemper).<br>
 This is my first real project and helped me to learn JavaScript.<br> Now this repository is used for my documentations purpose.<br>
 The core-function from the <b>utilintysort.js</b> is made of a lot of code and therefore excels when used on large Arrays primarily at a hundred sized- and especially up to a million sized Array.
-Also Object-keys have another unclear disadvantage demonstrated in <b>learnthis.js</b><br><br>
+Also Object-keys have another unclear disadvantage demonstrated in <b>learnthis.js</b>.<br><br>

 <b>Files</b>
 - <b>learnthis.js</b>
-  - The function utilintySort sorts an Array of integers (only).
+  - The utilintySort function sorts an Array of integers (only).
   - Can sort ascending (true) or descending (false).
   - This file is an example of the core-mechanics from the <b>utilintysort.js</b>.
   - Contains performance-tests and when the utilintySort works <b>very fast</b> and when <b>very slow</b>.
 - <b>utilintysort.js:</b>
-  - Takes in an Array of Objects and sorts Object-keys of integer-properties-only.
+  - Takes in an Array of Objects and sorts Object-keys of integer-properties (only).
-  - Can sort in multiple property depth.
+  - Can add multiple properties to sort in order.
   - Properties can be given a range to search for and sort in between.
   - Properties can be given a value to search for.
   - Properties have an ascending-attribute and can be switched 1 (true) and -1 (false).